 The term homeostasis is very broad.

-It refers to general organism-level factors, like body temperature, which are affected by the external environment.
+It refers to general organism-level factors, like body temperature, which is affected by the external environment.

-Homeostasis also refers to specific cellular factors like oxidative stress, which are affected by the activity levels of other cells in the immediate microscopic vicinity.
+Homeostasis also refers to specific cellular factors like oxidative stress, which affects the activity levels of other cells in the immediate microscopic vicinity.

 The endocannabinoid system – a complex, scaled communication network – maintains homeostasis and balance across the different systems of our body.

 The word endocannabinoid means “cannabinoid produced inside”; it refers to cannabinoids that form inside our bodies.